dhadka/ezcache/src/providers/README.md

    across different operating systems and software versions.

 2. Hosted caching uses [branch scoping](https://docs.github.com/en/actions/guides/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache)
    to restrict how caches can be shared.

-Furthermore, hosted caching can only be used in workflows triggered by events including a `GITHUB_REF` (i.e., associated with a specific git ref).
+3. Hosted caching can only be used in workflows triggered by events including a `GITHUB_REF` (i.e., associated with a specific git ref).

-3. Self-hosted runners may experience slower upload and download speeds due to increased distances between the runner and the GitHub Actions cache servers.
+4. Self-hosted runners may experience slower upload and download speeds due to increased distances between the runner and the GitHub Actions cache servers.

-4. Caching is currently not supported on GitHub Enterprise Server.
+5. Caching is currently not supported on GitHub Enterprise Server.

 These alternative storage providers remove most if not all of these limitations.